-In 2001, Chris Woodhead, England’s chief inspector of schools caused a storm when he accused British universities of devaluing higher education by offering vacuous degrees.
+In 2001, Chris Woodhead, England’s chief inspector of schools caused a storm.
+He accused British universities of devaluing higher education by offering vacuous degree courses.

 At the time, London’s The Sunday Times carried a candid interview with Woodhead.
 Among other things he questioned whether many vocational courses deliver on their claims.